 - List of three references

-Please submit application and documents through NIU online employment system at https://employment.niu.edu/postings/50389.
-For additional information see https://www.niu.edu/taft/.
-Applications will be considered immediately and will continue until the positions are filled.
-For questions contact Lorado Taft Campus director, Melanie Costello, firstname.lastname@example.org.
+For full consideration, please submit application and documents through NIU online employment system at https://employment.niu.edu/postings/55045 by March 4, 2021.
+Applications will be considered immediately and interviews may begin prior to March 4, 2021, but all applications received by this date will be considered.
+Applications received after March 4 will be considered as needed.
+For questions contact Lorado Taft Campus director, Melanie Costello, email@example.com.

 EEO Statement, Visa Policy, ADA Accommodation, Clery Act Information